Community Engagement Projects

 The lessons have great success and at the end of the course, both the students and the "professors" are awarded by the Mayor at the Town Hall in Sorrento during an official ceremony.

 Every year, our students volunteer to clean up one of the beautiful beaches around the Sorrento Peninsula and engaged in the community with this wonderful volunteering project.

-As an example, during the 2015 annual beach clean-up, they have collected 15 bags of rubbish (of which 12 bags of plastics) apart from iron material and bulky objectcs.
+As an example, during the 2015 annual beach clean-up, they have collected 15 bags of rubbish,of which 12 bags were plastics, and from iron material and bulky objects.

 More pics HERE

-In cooperation with “The Next and the Future”, a non-profit association for disabled people, at the Sorrento Cathedral Parish students assist with the daily recreational activities organized to build confidence and community relationships among a local group of adults with developmental disabilities.
+In cooperation with “The Next and the Future”, a non-profit association for disabled people at the Sorrento Cathedral Parish, students assist with the daily recreational activities that are organized to build confidence and community relationships among a local group of adults with developmental disabilities.
 Activities include: arts and crafts, grocery shopping, cooking, emotional exercises, games, music, dancing, and more.Departments involved: Business, Social Sciences, Culinary

 “Kick for a Cause”

 A soccer tournament is organized throughout a period or a one-day marathon event with volunteer teams from the community and students with the objective of raising awareness of a designated cause.
 Students are in charge of creating an international playing field, bringing together and sharing diverse cultures through sport.
 All the while, they choose a local charity to donate any proceeds from the event to.Departments involved: Sports Management